cedrickchee/clickhouse-cluster/README.md

 Based on this tutorial: ["Creating a ClickHouse cluster - Part I: Sharding"](https://dev.to/zergon321/creating-a-clickhouse-cluster-part-i-sharding-4j20)

+The final cluster has:
+- 1 cluster, with 2 shards
+- Each shard has 2 replica server
+- clickhouse-servers:
+    - Master node run at 127.0.0.1, ports 9000
+    - Subordinate/worker nodes run at 127.0.0.1, ports 9001-9004

 ## Cluster Deployment

 Now we are ready to launch the system.
 I will do it using `docker-compose`: